 Reduce, reuse and recycle ... that's sustainability, INNdeed!

 “Welcome to Lewes.
 Mother Nature, let’s do this.”
-Adorning the wall just above our cottage fireplace, this quote – which was hand-painted by Dogfish Head founder and CEO Sam Calagione, and his son – encourages co-workers and guests to get out and enjoy coastal Delaware’s natural beauty.
+Adorning the wall just above our cottage fireplace at the Dogfish Inn, this quote – which was hand-painted by Dogfish Head founder Sam Calagione, and his son – encourages co-workers and guests to get out and enjoy coastal Delaware’s natural beauty.
 A meaningful reminder of the splendor just beyond our doors, it evokes our duty as people to take care of and give back to the lovely planet we’re lucky enough to call home.

-To reduce our plastic and carbon emissions, as well as decrease our overall production of waste, we’re committed to using reusable, recyclable and all-natural products.
-For instance, our primary cleaning solution Meyers is a biodegradable agent made with plant-based ingredients and natural essential oils.
+To reduce our plastic and carbon emissions, as well as decrease our overall production of waste, we’re committed to using reusable, recyclable and all-natural products whenever possible.
+Our primary cleaning solution* Meyers is a biodegradable agent made with plant-based ingredients and natural essential oils.
 As if that’s not enough, the bottle containing the solution is made from 25% post-consumer plastic!
 Our floor cleaner Ecospro is also plant-based and biodegradable, as well as septic safe.
 We even make our own chemical-free cabin spray in-house, using a variety of all-natural ingredients and oils, including Dogfish Head Distilling Co.
 Analog Vodka.